vedang/vedang.me/content/techlog/2012-02-23-composability-and-compojure.md

                                    (rur/response "<h1>Cello from Pune!</h1>")))))
 {{< /highlight >}}

-Well, yes! `cc/defroutes` gives us a handler{% fn_ref 1 %}, and that's really all cc/GET cares about!
+Well, yes! `cc/defroutes` gives us a handler[^1], and that's really all `cc/GET` cares about!

 Having an abstraction of this form allows us to do many things easily, knowing that stuff _just works_.
 For example, let us write some _middleware_.
 What is middleware?
 Middleware modifies the incoming request or outgoing response in some way that makes us happy.
 How does this fit into our abstraction? - As a function that takes a handler(H1) and, wait for it, returns another handler(H2).
 Boom!
 Confused?
 Here is what a middleware function looks like:

 {{< highlight clojure >}}
 (defn verify-secret